BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The 20% damage reduction to the elemental Waves is simply to be consistent with how elemental parts reduce damage on most other weapons.

-The Garcia - No change.
+The Garcia - Lowered ammo cost to 1, increased projectile count by 2, improved accuracy spread by 15%, reduced vertical recoil by 40%, increased fire rate by 60%.

 The Tidal Wave - Improved accuracy slightly, doubled projectile speed, set ammo cost to 3.